Brainkite/CUDA_Flash_Attention2/README.md

 # FlashAttention 2 Implementation in Numba and CUDA

-This repository is an **educational exercise** to implement the FlashAttention 2 algorithm from the research paper description.
-The project demonstrates CUDA programming and parallel processing techniques by implementing the algorithm in two ways:
+This repository is an attempt to implement the FlashAttention 2 algorithm from the research paper.
+The project leverages asynchronous parallel processing and layered memory management techniques by implementing the algorithm in two ways:

 - **Numba-based Implementation:**
   Uses Python with Numba's CUDA JIT facilities to get a better grasp of the algorithm before implementing the CUDA verison.